SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 Drag/drop from the 'Object Library' to add:

-* some UILabels for showing static text - these are like `TextBlock`s
+* some `UILabel`s for showing static text - these are like `TextBlock`s
-* a UITextField for editing the SubTotal - this is like a `TextBox`
+* a `UITextField` for editing the `SubTotal` - this is like a `TextBox`
-* a UISlider for editing the Generosity - this is like a `ProgressBar`
+* a `UISlider` for editing the `Generosity` - this is like a `ProgressBar`
-* a UILabel for showing the Tip result  - this is like a `TextBlock`
+* a `UILabel` for showing the `Tip` result  - this is like a `TextBlock`

-Using drag and drop, uou should be able to quite quickly generate a design similar to:
+Using drag and drop, you should be able to quite quickly generate a design similar to:

 ![design](https://raw.github.com/slodge/MvvmCross/v3/v3Tutorial/Pictures/TipCalc_Touch_Design.png)

 ### Create 'outlets' within the XIB editor

-Once you have your UI drawn, you can then link those UI displayed fields to ObjectiveC variables called outlets.
-After you have done this, then the Xamarin tools will then map those ObjectiveC fields to C# properties back in your iOS app.
+Once you have your UI drawn, you can then link those UI displayed fields to ObjectiveC variables called `outlet`s.

+After you have done this, then the Xamarin.iOS tools within Xamarin Studio will then automaticallly detect these changes and map those ObjectiveC fields to C# properties back in your iOS app.

 To start doing this, you need to open the 'Assistant Editor' from menu option 'View' -> 'Assistant Editor' -> 'Show Assistant Editor' within xCode.
+This will display a small pane with some ObjectiveC code in it - this is the 'Assistant Editor'

-Once you have done this, then you can ctrl-click (right click) on each of the 3 SubTotal, Generosity and Tip fields in turn.
+Once you have done this, then you can ctrl-click (right click) on each of the 3 `SubTotal`, `Generosity` and `Tip` fields in turn.

 ![outlet](https://raw.github.com/slodge/MvvmCross/v3/v3Tutorial/Pictures/TipCalc_Touch_Outlet.png)

 For each of them:

-- ctrl-click the UI field
+- ctrl-click the UI field in the designer
 - this will 'pop up' a window listing the 'outlets and actions' available for this field
 - find the one marked 'New Referencing Outlet'
 - click on the circle to the right of 'New Referencing Outlet' and drag that to the Assistant Editor.
-- drop the field on the assistant editor
+- drop the field on the Assistant Editor
-- it will then ask you to provide a name for your outlet option
+- it will then ask you to provide a name for your `outlet` option

-Following this process you should be able to create three ObjectiveC variables for the three fields:
+Following this process you should be able to create three ObjectiveC `outlet` variables for the three fields:

 * `SubTotalTextField`
 * `GenerositySlider`